Ear candles are a topic for hot debate. But they’ve been used medicinally for centuries; so what’s the lowdown?

 Ear candling is a holistic way to treat earaches and other common ailments related to the ear.
 An ear candle is inserted into the affected ear and the tip is lit.
 The heat from the flame creates a stimulating, soothing and warming effect.
 A light suction action, or ‘chimney effect’, and the movement of the flame create a vibration of air in the ear candle, creating a feeling of warmth and relaxation.

 The ear candle does not actually remove earwax, but may soften it to allow the body to get rid of it naturally.
-Ears usually feel less blocked after a candling session.
+Ears may also feel less blocked after a candling session.
 If you are suffering with a mild ear infection, the effect of warm smoke in the ear canal may soothe the discomfort.
 The process has been described as ‘a therapeutic relaxation technique similar to acupressure, acupuncture and aromatherapy’.

 How do I use ear candles?